danielkarnofel/RayTracer/README.md

   - Planes
   - Disks
   - Oriented boxes (via object-space transforms)

+- **Reusable Materials**
+  All scene elements are inherited from an abstract SceneObject class, which supports the creation of reusable and extensible materials, allowing simple management of properties like color and reflectivity.

 - **Object-space transformations**
   Scene objects support rotation through explicit construction and inversion of 3×3 rotation matrices, with rays transformed into object space for intersection testing.